Maproom

 Far From the Madding Crowd …in Surbiton.
 Seriously?

 Possibly the most surprising thing about finding out that Hardy was living here, is that he was living here in Surbiton at all.
 This seminal writer is enduringly associated with pastoral Dorset, not suburban London!
-And on top of that surprise is the fact that he was living here when he published Far from the Madding Crowd in 1874, the novel about social restrictions in rural Wessex that propelled him from obscurity as an architect and part-time writer to fame as one of the greatest novelists of his era.
+Far from the Madding Crowd is a novel about social restrictions in rural Wessex, the book that propelled Hardy from obscurity as an architect and part-time writer to fame as one of the greatest novelists of his era.

 Helping to explain why Hardy moved here, though, is Surbiton’s late 19th-century history as the Queen of the Suburbs, as it was known at the time.
 With a salubrious location downriver from Hampton Court, on well-frequented routes from Portsmouth and Brighton to the old royal palace, Surbiton was chosen for the routing of a new railway line from central London, with its new train station opening in 1863.
 Surbiton was rapidly expanding by the 1870s, with handsome Italianate villas and mansions being built for the merchant classes, hugely increasing the population from about 4,700 in 1860 to about 8,000 by the time Hardy moved here.